carsonoid/workshop-learn-github-actions/content/workshop/1-create-repo/index.md

 {{< hint danger >}}
 ## If you want to follow along: do not fork

-For the purposes of this workshop, start from a completely empty repostory.
+For the purposes of this workshop, start from a completely empty repository.
 While forking is normally fine, doing so will make it impossible to follow along in the workshop as it is designed.

 {{< /hint >}}